Classes

 The artifacts we collect have unique, distinct meanings specific to our own experiences.
 The feathers, the mixtapes, the framed photos, the clothes.
 The metaphor writes itself: artifacts are a natural complement to our writing practice!
 In this workshop we will read essays which use artifacts in their construction, we will practice writing essays which lean on artifacts as evidence to corroborate our truth, and we will learn how to turn written artifacts (our own or others’) into essays.
 Through readings, discussion, in-class assignments, and take-home prompts, writers will appreciate the value of their artifacts anew.

-I have given guest lectures on experimental nonfiction and erasure essays for the University of Arizona, the University of Nebraska-Omaha and Washington State University.
+I have given guest lectures on experimental nonfiction and erasure essays for the University of Arizona, Sweet Briar College, the University of Nebraska-Omaha and Washington State University.

-I have given guest lectures on directing a small press for the University of Baltimore, Bridgewater State University, the University of Nebraska-Omaha, and Washington State University, and gave a lecture as part of the Virtual Speaker Series in Writing, Publishing, and Editing for the University of North Dakota.
+I have given guest lectures on directing a small press for Oklahoma State University, the University of Baltimore, Bridgewater State University, the University of Nebraska-Omaha, and Washington State University, and as part of the Virtual Speaker Series in Writing, Publishing, and Editing for the University of North Dakota.

 I love talking to students!
 To find out my availability, please contact me at kristine at kristinelangleymahler dot com